DulanDias/kanvaro.com/docs/docker-deployment.md

    REFRESH_TOKEN_SECRET=your-refresh-token-secret-change-this-in-production
    ```

-   **Note:** No database credentials are needed in the environment file.
-All database configuration is handled through the setup wizard UI.
+   **Note:** No database credentials or SMTP configuration are needed in the environment file.
+All database and email configuration is handled through the setup wizard UI.

 4. **Start the services**
    ```bash